BMG-Esports/gjallarhorn/packages/core/README.md

 # `core`

-Core module for stream toolkit.
+Core module for gjallarhorn.
 Gets CLI arguments from `cli`, binds dependencies from `tokens` and holds the cards and their backend services.

 ## Usage